skynettoday/skynet-today/_posts/posts/2017-10-11-openai-dota-ii.md

 The most the broader AI community ever got was [a longer blog post](https://blog.openai.com/more-on-dota-2/).
-This blog post did contain some important information: a timeline of the model's skill, as well as some discussion of the limitations of the agent: that the bot had to be explicitly taught certain necessary strategies, and that it was weak against certain uncommon tactics.
+This blog post did contain some important information: a clarification that the bot was primarily trained via [competetive self-play](https://blog.openai.com/competitive-self-play/), a timeline of the model's skill, as well as some discussion of the limitations of the agent (that the bot had to be explicitly taught certain necessary strategies, and that it was weak against certain uncommon tactics).

 However, even this post fell short of the discussion of methodology one would normally expect from a paper, instead focusing mostly on perceived shortcomings